 Northwest

-Northwestern Croatia includes Zagreb, the capital, and the lands around it, up to the Slovenia and Hungary in the northeast.
-Big rivers (the Drava, Mura and Sava) define the natural borders – they are still mostly natural, with sometimes large floodplains with marshes.
-Drava is said to be one of the last remaining natural lowland rivers in Europe (Read more about Croatian rivers).
-Hills rise from the plains, but not more than little bit over 1000m above the sea level, often crowned with the forts and castles.
+Northwestern Croatia includes Zagreb, the capital, and the lands around it, up to Slovenia and Hungary in the northeast.
+Big rivers (the Drava, Mura and Sava) define the natural borders – they are still mostly natural, with sometimes extensive floodplains with marshes.
+The Drava is said to be one of the last remaining natural lowland rivers in Europe (Read more about Croatian rivers).
+Hills rise from the plains, but not more than a little bit over 1000m above the sea level, often crowned with the forts and castles.
 The area abounds with hiking routes and mountain huts.
-Vienna style Zagreb is the main urban attraction, but small towns like baroque Varaždin or festive Samobor are still interesting and lovely.
+Vienna-style Zagreb is the main urban attraction, but small towns like Baroque Varaždin or festive Samobor are still exciting and lovely.

 Eastern Croatia (Slavonia)

-The granary of Croatia mostly flat Eastern Croatia is delineated by the Drava (bordering Hungary) river in the north, and the Danube in the east (bordering Serbia), and Sava on the south (Bosnia).
-Rivers are attraction in their own right, wild and dynamic, still spilling over to their vast floodplains like Kopački rit and Lonjsko polje nature parks.
-These parks are living zoo, with impressive deer rut in the autumn (See deer rut in Kopački rit) and huge flocks of the birds and other animals.
-Lonjsko polje is furthermore blessed with the traditional architecture of wooden houses that could even be easily dismantled during the floods.
-Island hills are dominating central part, with Papuk mountain and nature park.
-Several towns deserve attention like Osijek, the centre of the region, but also Đakovo, even war wrecked Vukovar, now rebuilt on the Danube banks, today an important stopover on the Danube cruising.
+The granary of Croatia, primarily flat Eastern Croatia, is delineated by the Drava (bordering Hungary) river in the north, the Danube in the east (bordering Serbia), and Sava in the south (Bosnia).
+Rivers are attractions in their own right, wild and dynamic, still spilling over to their vast floodplains like Kopački rit and Lonjsko polje nature parks.
+These parks are living zoos, with impressive deer rut in the autumn (See deer rut in Kopački rit) and vast flocks of birds and other animals.
+Lonjsko polje is blessed with the traditional architecture of wooden houses that could be easily dismantled during floods.
+Island hills dominate the central part, with Papuk Mountain and nature park.
+Several towns deserve attention, like Osijek, the centre of the region.
+Still, Đakovo, even war-wrecked Vukovar, now rebuilt on the Danube banks, today an important stopover on the Danube cruising.

 Central Croatia